NguyenTuQuyen/3dbuildervn-uiux/README.md

 ## About this web

 Build with react and firebase <br>
-To run this app, please
-1.Setting env: NodeJS <br>
+To run this app, please setting env: NodeJS <br>
 Open CMD and run
 ### `npm install`
 ### `npm start`